sulaimonao/OllamaChat/README.md

 ## Features
 - **Local Search:** The model can search local documents to answer questions.
+- **Live Browsing:** When `use_browser` is enabled, the backend fetches current news from RSS feeds, site search or topic hubs and returns a summary with citations.
+Sources are saved under `backend/local_data/web_live` for hybrid search.
+- **Multimodal Ingestion:** Images, audio and video can be analyzed and transcribed.
+Extracted text is written to `backend/local_data/mm` so text-only models can reference it.
 - Send messages to language models.
 - Select a model for each conversation.
 - Store chat messages (user and model responses) in an SQLite database.